matturche/hskgrader/README.md

 poetry shell
 ```

-And finally run the app in the terminal:
+And finally run the app in the terminal, from the second `hskgrader` directory (where the `main.py` script is located):

 ```
 streamlit run main.py -- --local